benallfree/recast/readme.txt

 = What is a Mega-feed? =

 Recast PRO has a killer feature called the Mega-feed.
 Instead of requiring listeners to subscribe individually to each podcast in your network, your network itself is a feed.
-Listeners simply subscribe to the mega-feed and then will begin receiving all epsiode content from all publishers in your network.
+Listeners simply subscribe to the mega-feed and then will begin receiving all epsiode content from all podcasters in your network.

-The mega-feed is a fantastic way to encourage listener and publisher loyalty as well as promoting new podcasts without a large listener audience.
+The mega-feed is a fantastic way to encourage listener and podcaster loyalty as well as promoting new podcasts without a large listener audience.

 = Are you available for customizations or custom WordPress programming? =